rlf-chapman/CS510_Sepsis_public/README.md

 3. launch jupyterlab by running `jupyter-lab --ip=<IP from above> --port=8888`
 4. From your host machine, open a web browser and navigate to `<IP from above>:8888`
 5. Use the token generated on the CLI to log in through the UI
 6. You'll need to configure the postgres server to accept connections from your host machine (or anywhere, if you don't care about inbound connections) if you havent already.
+Note: this connection method is not for production and is insecure.
     - modify `/etc/postgresql/14/main/pg_hba.conf` to resemble the following:
 ![alt text](postgres_connections.PNG)